X Filtering

 admin (only admins can run this command)

-Sets ONE OR MORE search queries to fetch X posts to monitor X activity, where:
+Sets a search query to fetch X posts, where:

-is the name you want to use for a set of query options, for example, "mytop_kols", and<OPTIONS>
+• <NAME>is the name you want to use for a set of query options, for example, "mytop_kols", and

 Filters Examples